JayellWolfe/JayellWolfe.github.io/_posts/2020-07-30-Naive Bayes From Scratch.md

 # Step 5 - Train the Model
-By training the model, we are telling the model to learn from the dataset, with Gaussian Bayes Classifier, this involves calculating the mean and standard deviation for each feature of each class, allowing us to calculate the probability to be used for predictions.
+By training our model, we are telling it to learn from the dataset.
+With Gaussian Bayes Classifier, this involves calculating the mean and standard deviation for each feature os each class.
+This allows us to then calculate the probability we will use for predictions.

 ```python
 def fit(self, X, y):